 A year has passed since we unveiled the Sands Cares Fresh Start Mobile Showers program with our partner, Las Vegas Sands, and to celebrate, we want to take a look at its impact.
 The story behind this inner-city mobile shower truck began when Las Vegas Sands’ humanitarian arm, Sands Cares, approached Clean the World with a proposal: they wanted to focus their outreach on the homeless community in Las Vegas, which has one of the highest concentrations of homelessness in the United States.
 After much brainstorming, our team and Sands Cares decided to create a program that would enable homeless individuals to gain access to showers and hygiene services that are so critical for promoting health and dignity.
 Since shower facilities are scarce and often unsafe, the idea of a mobile shower unit addressed the need for additional services while also providing the capability to reach remote populations unable to access downtown service providers.

 The unit offered its first shower on August 2, 2017, and there has been a steady stream of clients ever since.
 Each day of week the four-bathroom repurposed trailer makes its way to locations hosted by sponsors such as Salvation Army or WestCare.
 Mostly publicized by word of mouth, the mobile hygiene unit has become a well-known sight for many in the Las Vegas homeless community.
-Kevin Williams, Mobile Hygiene Manager for Clean the World Foundation – often called “the shower guy,” – says he is often greeted by lines of people when he arrives at a location for the day.
+Kevin Williams, Mobile Hygiene Manager for The WASH Foundation – often called “the shower guy,” – says he is often greeted by lines of people when he arrives at a location for the day.
 “We are like a family out here,” he says.

 Providing 50-60 showers a day is no small feat – it means every week, an average of 250 individuals have access to hygiene, toiletries to take with them, a warm welcome, and a chance to be alone in a safe place for 20 minutes.
 “The number one statement made out here is ‘Oh my gosh, I feel human again,” Williams says.
 We count this kind of reaction as a sign of success.